cjmoczy/504-final-project-lorenz_system/README.md

 }
 ```

 By altering these 8 parameter values, one can begin to understand how a small change in these values results in chaotic behavior.
 The default values are tmax = 35, dt = 0.01, sigma = 10, beta = 8.0 / 3.0, rho = 28, init_x = 10, init_y = 10, and init_z = 10.
-After altering these values and saving the file, the following code should be ran in the terminal.
+After altering these values and saving the file, the following code should be ran in the terminal:

 ```
 $ make